ntt-devops/devsecops-library/README.md

-# devsecops-library

-Welcome to Gravitee.io UI Components
+# Welcome to DevSecOps Library

 Overview
 This library shares workflows, secrets and runners which can be reused in all the projects.